 While our homes still fall a little short of full sci-fi status, the reality of hobnobbing with robots over dinner or controlling room ambience through body language is closer than you think.
 In this article, we’ll look at two futuristic home concepts on the horizon of innovation: adaptive environments and health analytics.

 Current smart home technology, which includes cool gadgets like programmable LED lights and thermostats, lets users automate devices to their preferences.
 Of course, a manual interface and a little bit of handy work are still required to make the magic happen.

-In the future, homeowners will be able to dynamically change settings—from lighting, and temperature to ambient sounds—based on biometrics, such as heart rate, body temperature, or even emotional features present in the face.
+In the future, homeowners will be able to dynamically change settings, from lighting and temperature to ambient sounds, based on biometrics such as heart rate, body temperature or even emotional features present in the face.
 Smart cameras paired with microphones will recognize body language and conversation volume, enabling atmospheric adjustments according to mood.
-(Dinner parties will never be the same.)

-Energetic guests with happy facial expressions would trigger bright lights and upbeat music—whereas quiet, sullen visitors would trigger a soothing, more relaxed atmosphere to relieve tension and keep the peace.
-As the evening winds down, music would taper off, the temperature would increase, and lights would dim—guests would begin to feel sleepy and call it a night.
+Energetic guests with happy facial expressions would trigger bright lights and upbeat music, whereas quiet, sullen visitors would trigger a soothing, more relaxed atmosphere to relieve tension and keep the peace.
+As the evening winds down, music would automatically taper off, the temperature would increase and lights would dim, cuing guests to begin to feel sleepy and call it a night.

-Banking on health monitoring being the next big thing, today’s smartphone manufacturers are investing heavily in devices that monitor and track changes in blood sugar, heart rate and oxygen saturation.
+Banking on health monitoring being the next big thing, today’s smartphone manufacturers are investing heavily in devices such as smart watches that monitor and track changes in blood sugar, heart rate and oxygen saturation.
 As this type of technology matures and makes its way into the smart homes of the future, we can expect real-time health diagnostics and information gathering to become the norm.

 Who knows: Maybe the smart homes of the future will do our taxes.
-(In a perfect world.)
+Hey, we can dream, can’t we?